stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 4: Create a function to save manual verification info to Azure Cosmos DB

 In this task, you will create another new function triggered by Event Grid and outputs information about photos that need to be manually verified to Azure Cosmos DB.
+This is in the Azure Function App that starts with **TollBoothEvents**.

 1. Select **Functions** in the left-hand menu, then select **+ Create**.